 14. What does 'above the fold' mean?

-'Above the fold' is a phrase taken from the world of direct marketing.
-In email terms it means the part of the email seen in the preview window or the part you can read before scrolling down.
+In email terms, 'above the fold' means the part of the email seen in the preview window or the part you can read before scrolling down.

 It's an important part of the email as it is seen first.
 Unless it hits home, it is unlikely someone will read further.
 It needs to have headlines and text to drive people into the email body.

 15. What must I include in my email?

 You need to obey the laws relevant to your country.
 In the USA, that means Can-Spam, and in Europe, the Directives on Electronic Communications.

 - the Electronic Commerce Regulations;

 The key items are relevant permission and inclusion of an unsubscribe link, your company registration number, place of registration and registered office.